babeloff/gradle-nar-plugin/README.md

 ## Shortcomings

-The goal is to be feature compatible with the reference implementation nifi-nar-maven-plugin.
+The goal is to be feature compatible with the reference implementation nifi-nifi-maven-plugin.

 * https://github.com/apache/nifi-maven
 * https://cwiki.apache.org/confluence/display/NIFI/Maven+Projects+for+Extensions